raphael-group/hatchet/docs/source/recommendation_clustering.md

 2. Each cluster should contain regions with similar values of RDR and BAF in all samples

-`cluster-bins-loc` offers several parameters that can be used to tune the clustering.
+`cluster-bins` offers several parameters that can be used to tune the clustering.
 ## Number of clusters
-By default, `cluster-bins-loc` tries several possible values for the number `K` of clusters and selects the one that maximizes the silhouette score.
+By default, `cluster-bins` tries several possible values for the number `K` of clusters and selects the one that maximizes the silhouette score.
 In practice, this tends to *underestimate* the number of clusters that are visually apparent.
 This can be modified by

 1. Setting the parameters `--minK` and `--maxK` which specify the minimum and maximum number of clusters to consider, or
 2. Setting the parameter `--exactK` to fix the number of clusters to a given value.